KodeFabricator/GolangCodeGenerator/README.md

 # GolangCodeGenerator

-This is the public issue tracker for Golang Code Generator, a product made by KodeFabricator Software Inc.
+This is the public issue tracker for Golang Code Generator, a product by KodeFabricator Software Inc.

 Please report any issues you encounter with the Golang Code Generator here.